St. Johns River Boating: A Local’s Guide to Sanford & DeBary Adventures

 - Use antifreeze in the cooling system and store the boat in a dry, sheltered location.

-By staying on top of boat safety and engine maintenance, you can enhance both the safety of your boating experience and the longevity of your vessel.
+By staying on top of Orlando boating safety and engine maintenance, you can enhance both the safety of your boating experience and the longevity of your vessel.

 It seems to be more of an adventure when you have a destination during a day out boating.
 One fun activity to break up the day is to stop for lunch or a snack at a waterfront restaurant.
 When trying out a new restaurant, it is helpful to consider which boat launch is most convenient to your destination and the amount of parking available both for your truck/trailer at the boat ramp and dock space when you arrive at your destination.
 For instance, on the St. Johns River, you will need to factor in idle speed zones when calculating the time needed to reach your destination and return back to the boat ramp.
 Most waterfront restaurants offer free docking as long as you are a patron.